 Around the turn of the century horse drawn hearses and horses were kept on the 2nd floor of the current Scranton Funeral Home when wakes were always held in the family residence.

 In 2005, after attending both Villanova University and the University of Scranton, the third generation of Kearney's, Kevin P. Kearney, joined the firms as a Pennsylvania Licensed Funeral Director after graduation from his father's alma mater, Simmons School of Mortuary Science.
 He is currently the Supervisor of the Scranton location along with his affiliation with the Old Forge Funeral Home.
 Upon his father's retirement in 2012, Kevin took over daily operations as corporate president.
 While expanding the funeral homes' service area and humbly serving an ever-increasing number of new families annually, Kevin expanded the monument company to offer everything from full service engraving to mausoleums.
 Also an active member of the community, he and his wife, the former Natalie Wilchinski of Laflin, are members of Divine Mercy Roman Catholic Church in Scranton.
-They currently reside in Taylor.
+They currently reside in Downtown Scranton.